 The fifth quilt in the series is "Hunsford", named after Mr Collins' parsonage on the edge of the "Rosings" estate.
 This quilt is in a colour scheme of black, red and cream with lots of geometric patterns.
 I wanted it to have a more masculine look than the previous quilts so there are no flowers on it.
 It was quilted by Veronica Appleyard.

 Here it is, hanging at Darling Harbour:

-I have just completed (April 2014) the sixth quilt called "Meryton" after the town the sisters walk to from Longbourne to go ribbon shopping.
+The sixth quilt is called "Meryton" after the town the sisters walk to from Longbourne to go ribbon shopping.
 If you are an Austen fan, this is where they meet Mr Wickham.
 This quilt is very feminine in a colour scheme of pink and green.